-Mandatory Meeting – Every Saturday and Sunday morning we have a Mandatory Meeting (see Event Schedule for meeting time and location).
-If no location is noted it is near Driver Info area.
-If you miss this meeting you will not be allowed on track until you speak to the TT Director – wristbands will be distributed at this meeting.
-If you are supersizing from a Race Group go to your Race Meeting as TT will be there as well and we will cover common information.
-Please note that this meeting maybe combined with racers to relay important information.
+Mandatory Meeting: Every Saturday and Sunday morning, we have a Mandatory Meeting (see Event Schedule for meeting time and location).
+If no location is noted, it is near the Driver Info area.
+If you miss this meeting you will not be allowed on track until you speak to the TT Director

 Annual License – Please renew your annual license ASAP so it is on the books and you receive your hard card prior to your first event.
 If you have a NASA Competition License you can submit this instead.
 At your first event of the year with this region you must have proof of a license.